Bootcamp Responsible Technology & Machine Ethics

 What is responsible technology

-RESPONSIBLE TECHNOLOGY is about fair, ethical, and sustainable development and deployment of disruptive technologies – artificial intelligence, robotics, blockchain, quantum computing.
-It can concern design of the technology itself or how organizations use technology.
+RESPONSIBLE TECHNOLOGY is about fair, ethical, and sustainable development and deployment of disruptive technologies – artificial intelligence, robotics, blockchain.

 The BOOTCAMP RESPONSIBLE TECHNOLOGY is an entry point for an organization-wide conversation.